YongWu-cs/GNN/README.md

 pic

 It can be observed that the generated images exhibit blurriness.
+This appears to be a common issue with naive cVAE.
 ## References
 [^1]: @inproceedings{liu2015faceattributes,
       title = {Deep Learning Face Attributes in the Wild},